zlib-ng/deflatebench/README.md

 ## deflatebench -  a tool that can benchmark minigzip/minideflate

-* This tool must be run from the folder where an executable `minigzip` or `minideflate` exist.
+This tool must be run from the folder where an executable `minigzip` or `minideflate` exist.\
-* Ex: `../deflatebench/deflatebench.py --gen`
+Ex: `../deflatebench/deflatebench.py --gen`.
+(I suggest making a symlink to it though, for example in /usr/bin/)\
-* You must provide the tool with testdata files.
+You must provide the tool with testdata files.

 ### Config Files
 * `--write` parameter creates a new config file as ~/deflatebench.conf